 This data can only be seen on the wristband when you finish training, as there is no history option that summarizes the activities you have done during the day.
 To find out all the details again, you must go to the application or the website.

 The representation of the workouts in the Fitbit application is basic.
 It is designed for a less demanding user who is not going to make a detailed analysis of their workouts.
 But if you want to go further Fitbit offers you the possibility to download the activity file and import it into any other analysis platform, as the file format is TCX (a widely recognized standard).

 There is a specific interval training mode, which can be configured through the mobile application.
 Its operation is extremely simple and, although it allows the use of GPS (i.e. it can be used for running intervals), in my opinion it is more intended for other types of training.

-For example, you can't set a warm-up or cool-down period, which is basic to any interval session in cycling or running.
-All you can do is set the work period, a rest time and the number of repetitions.
-And even though there is an "Add" button to create new steps, you can't use it.
+For example, it is not possible to set a warm-up or cool-down period, which is a basic feature of any interval session in cycling or running.
+All it allows is to set the work period, a rest time and the number of repetitions.
+And although there is an "Add" button to create new steps, you can't make use of it.

 What you see on the screen is what you can do.
 I see it more for gym sessions than for any other kind of outdoor training.

 As for the GPS, I won't dwell on it too much, as it depends on many aspects, none of which are directly related to the bracelet.
 The GPS on your smart phone can be good - or bad -, or it can be carried in a good position on your arm or bike - or hidden in a fanny pack - so you can have good graphics like the one you've seen above, or calamities like this.